sa8831/sa8831.github.io/Portfolio/README.md

 - Enhance mobile responsiveness and add gesture support
 - Introduce more animated states for the doodles
 - Add silouettes of the show's characters
+- Expand more projects and include my Bio, skills, etc